wareset/debounce-safe/README.md

 ## Usage:
 debounce(func: `function`, [wait: `number` = 1, [leading: `boolean` = false, [trailing*: `boolean`]]])

 // * - if "leading" is `false`, "trailing" always will be `true`.
-Otherwise, the 'func' will never called.
+Otherwise, the 'func' will never be called.

 #### Base:
 ```js